Home Care Ontario has a 30+ year history

 Responsibilities of Home Care Organizations

 In Ontario, service provider organizations are responsible for providing nursing care, home support services, personal care, physiotherapy, occupational therapy, respiratory therapy, social work, dietetics, speech language therapy and medical equipment and supplies in the home to individuals of all ages.
-An estimated 54 million hours of publicly and privately purchased home care service is provided annually across the province.
+An estimated 54 million hours of publicly and family-funded home care service is provided annually across the province.

 Home Care Ontario endorses:

 - the principles of the Canada Health Act and the Canadian health care system which delivers a range of essential health care services available to all residents of Canada on the basis of need, not ability to pay.

-- the contribution of home care service provision that is currently available in addition to the publicly funded and publicly administered home care system.
-Currently, in Ontario, all home health care providers offer home care service beyond the levels provided through the publicly-funded and publicly-administered system in order to respond to the growing needs of individual Ontarians.
+- the contribution of family-funded home care that is currently available in addition to the publicly funded and publicly administered home care system.
+Currently, in Ontario, home health care providers offer family-funded home care service in order to respond to the growing needs of individual Ontarians.

 - and believes that all home health care service providers must be held equally accountable to deliver the highest standard of care in the home.